The History of Wagyu Beef

 1. What is the difference between Wagyu and Kobe beef?

-3. How should I cook Wagyu beef?
+3. How should Wagyu beef be cooked?

 Conclusion